jeanpauluwimana/MSADS_Portfolio/README.md

 Email: JeanPaul.Uwimana@Gmail.com

 ### Description
-The Applied Data Science program at Syracuse University provides students with the tools to enhance programming skills and build the managerial expertise to enable them to pursue a career in Data Science.
-It also helps to develop an advanced business and technical skillset and immediately begin leading data-driven solutions in organizations across industries.
+The Applied Data Science program at Syracuse University provides students with an in-depth understanding of the key technologies in data and business analytics: data collection, data mining, machine learning, visualization techniques, predictive analytics, and statistic.
+The program supplies students with the technical skills to practice problem analysis and decision-making abilities to begin leading data-driven solutions in organizations across industries upon graduation.

 The above was achieved through courses such as Data Administration Concepts and Database Management (IST 659), Information Visualization (IST 719), Text Mining (IST 736), Data Analytics (IST 707) and Quantitative Reasoning for Data Science (IST 772) where databases and reporting tools were developed using MS Server and Tableau, structured and unstructured data was mined using advanced statistical and machine learning algorithms to uncover and convert hidden meanings into actionable insights and visualize data utilizing various visualization packages in Python and R.

 ### Table of Contents